Park Address: 1805 Washtenaw Ave, Ann Arbor MI 48104

 The park is just across Washtenaw from Douglas Park and a short walk from Postman's Rest Park.

-Public Transportation: The nearest bus stop is immediately adjacent to the the park, just across Washtenaw.
+The nearest bus stop is next to the the park, just across Washtenaw.
 Visit The Ride for schedule and route details or check out the parks ride guide.

 Using a phone? - Click for a GPS Tracker and Wayfinding Map